-The BOM spec PL-08N inductive probe (and the alterate Omron probe) that is used for Bed Mesh, Z Tilt Adjust (V1) or Quad Gantry Leveling (V2) needs to be powered with 12-24V, not the typical 5V that is used for end stop switches.
+The BOM spec PL-08N inductive probe (and the alternate Omron probe) that is used for Bed Mesh, Z Tilt Adjust (V1/Legacy) or Quad Gantry Leveling (V2) needs to be powered with 12-24V, not the typical 5V that is used for end stop switches.
 This is critical because if powered with 5V the sense distance is reduced enough to cause a nozzle crash.

 If not closely following the BOM spec, ensure that the inductive probe purchased is a normally closed (NC) version rather than normally open (NO).
 The configuration cannot be changed as that is built specifically from the factory.
 A normally open (NO) probe may cause crashes if a wire breaks.

-Due to this voltage the output signal from the sensor is approximately the same voltage as the sensor is powered with.
+Due to the switching used by the sensor the output voltage is approximately the same voltage as the sensor is powered with.
 If the sensor is powered with the common 24V, it will send 24V to an input on the MCU that is never intended to see more than 5V.
 The BAT85 diode is used to alleviate this issue.
 It is oriented so that when the probe signal wire is high (12-24V), not current will flow into the MCU input pin.
 As a result the MCU will read HIGH voltage due to the internal pull-up resistor.
 If the probe signal is LOW (0V), current will flow from the MCU input pin through the diode, through the probe, and to ground (V-).
 This will pull the MCU pin low and trigger appropriately.